 I am so in love with this salad I want to sing it from the rooftops!
 It is packed with flavor, texture, and color.
 It’s easy, yet feels special, and would be lovely to serve for guests.

 I received free samples of the Toufayan pita mentioned in this post.
 By posting this recipe I am entering in a recipe content sponsored by Toufayan Bakeries and am eligible to win prizes associated with this content.
 I was not compensated for my time.
 Thank you for supporting the brands that support The Mexitalian.
+I’m such a big fan of pita that I sometimes fantasize about opening up my own franchise restaurant and selling some top quality pita products to eager customers who love it as much as me!
+If I ever do follow up on this dream, I could do so here – HTTPS://FRANCHISEPITAPITUSA.COM/THE-OPPORTUNITY/INVESTMENT/.

 It’s always at this time of year and I’m starting to crave the bright, fresh food of summer.
 A big salad is exactly what I need, but not just any salad, a chopped salad filled with Mediterranean-inspired goodness.
 When the lovely folks over at Toufayan Bakeries recently sent me some of their pita to try, I was so excited I didn’t know what to make first.
 I love pita for stuffed sandwiches, like my creamy lentil salad, or as the crust for a quick weeknight pizza.
 Yet, one of my absolute favorite ways to eat pita is in a fattoush salad!